By Jim Ferri

 Vintage Ireland: Hills Speckled With Sheep

 If you’re starting out from Killarney, head northward towards Killorglin on route N72.
 It will take you about a half-hour to get there.
 At Killorglin turn west onto route N70, the road you will follow all the way around the ring to Kenmare.

-The scenery starts out slow at first, before morphing into spectacular vistas of the sea and verdant mountainsides.
+The Ring of Kerry scenery starts out slow at first, before morphing into spectacular vistas of the sea and verdant mountainsides.
 The countryside all about is speckled with sheep and cows.